Blog posts

 Published:

-Jianjun Miao of Boston University and Pengfei Wang of Peking University published a paper titled “Asset Bubbles and Credit Constraints” at American Economic Review in 2018.
-In their abstract, they state that they “provide a theory of rational stock price bubbles”.
+bubbles”.
 For those who are not familiar with the economic theory of bubbles, “rational bubble” means that the asset price (denoted by \(P\)) exceeds its fundamental value (denoted by \(V\)) defined by the present value of dividends, so \(P>V\), in a model in which agents are rational.

 Most papers in the rational bubble literature assume that the asset pays no dividends, because there are known difficulties with positive dividends.
-(I can talk about this more but it is technical, so I refer the reader to my JME review article with Tomohiro Hirano, especially Section 3.4.)
+(I can talk about this more, but it is technical, so I refer the reader to my JME review article with Tomohiro Hirano, especially Section 3.4.)
 Miao and Wang’s paper is ambitious because they claim to attach a rational bubble to a dividend-paying asset.
 For instance, in their literature review, they state

-Some studies (e.g., Scheinkman and Weiss 1986; Kocherlakota 1992, 2008; Santos and Woodford 1997; Hellwig and Lorenzoni 2009) have found that infinite-horizon models of endowment economies with borrowing constraints can generate rational bubbles.
+and Woodford 1997](https://doi.org/10.2307/2171812); Hellwig and Lorenzoni 2009) have found that infinite-horizon models of endowment economies with borrowing constraints can generate rational bubbles.
 Unlike this literature, our paper analyzes a production economy with stock price bubbles attached to productive firms.

-Here the cited papers are all rational bubble models.
+Here, the cited papers are all rational bubble models.
 Subsequent papers by the authors also advertise Miao and Wang (2018) as a rational bubble model.
 For example, Footnote 4 of Dong, Miao, and Wang (2020) states

 Introducing dividends or rents will complicate our analysis without changing our key insights.
 See Miao and Wang (2018) and Miao, Wang, and Xu (2015) for models of rational bubbles attached to assets with dividends or rents.